Sentry Page Protection

 Euro Monthly

-UK Pound (Bullish Bias)
+UK Pound (Bearish Bias)

 U.K. Pound Daily Charts